 After creating the app, generate a Client Secret.
 Make sure to copy and store it securely - you won’t be able to see it again.

 You’ll receive a Client ID and need to generate a Client Secret.
 Keep these credentials secure and never expose them in client-side code.
+If using the PKCE flow, a client secret is not required.

 Available Scopes